City A.M. wants to be the voice of UK business. Is it working?

 City A.M. is no longer the mouthpiece of the Square Mile.
 It’s becoming a business-flavoured tabloid with ambition – and it might just work.

-It’s easy to mourn the loss of a widely read publication that burrowed deep into London’s position as a global financial centre.
-But the new version of City A.M., is a growing, sustainable publication at a time of uncertainty for journalists.
-Better to celebrate its successful reinvention and find ways to engage with the current editorial board.
+It’s easy to mourn the loss of a widely read publication that championed London’s position as a global financial centre.
+However, the new version of City A.M. is a growing, sustainable publication at a time of uncertainty for journalists.
+For PR professionals, celebrating its successful reinvention and finding ways to engage with the current editorial board is a more productive strategy.

 Robyn Lee is a graduate in the London office